FAQs for undergraduate students and families

 Each department will be communicating directly to you regarding this schedule.

 Campus Healthcare and COVID-19 Precautions

-Yes, all Messiah students and employees will be expected to consistently wear masks.
+Yes, all Messiah students and employees are expected to consistently wear masks.
 A reusable, washable cloth mask will be provided to all community members in August.
 Everyone is also expected to acquire their own additional masks so that masks can be maintained in a clean and useful fashion.
 Note: bandanas and scarves are not acceptable for masks.
 Community members may choose to wear a face shield instead of a mask (face shields are the only alternatives permissible instead of masks).
 Additionally the College will provide disposable masks in areas where routinely applying a new mask may be most appropriate.